AvianNetwork/Bootstrap/README.md

-# bootstrap
+# Bootstrap

 This repository contains the bootstrap chain files for the Avian blockchain.
 Using these files helps shorten the amount of time it takes to sync the wallet since you don't need to sync the blockchain from scratch.

 ---

 ## Instructions
-If you have never ran the Avian wallet, follow the first set of directions below.
-If you have already ran the Avian wallet before, follow the second set of directions below.
+If you have never run the Avian wallet, follow the first set of directions below.
+If you have already run the Avian wallet before, follow the second set of directions below.

-#### If you have *already* ran the Avian wallet:
+#### If you have *already* run the Avian wallet:

 1. Download the [latest bootstrap files](https://wallet.avn.network/bootstrap/Avian.zip).
-1. Find the downloaded *avian.zip* file and double-click.
-This will unzip the file and show a folder named *avian*.
+1. Find the downloaded *Avian.zip* file and double-click.
+This will unzip the file and show a folder named *Avian*.
 1. Close and quit the Avian wallet if it is running.
 1. Navigate to your OS's respective data directory.